 A few weeks after mailing, you should receive a letter from USCIS acknowledging that you've withdrawn the petition.
-If you do not receive such an acknowledgment, consider having a well-qualified attorney help you make sure that USCIS has "cancelled" the petition.
+If you do not receive such an acknowledgment, consider having a qualified attorney help you make sure that USCIS has "cancelled" the petition.

 Just send the same sort of letter described above to the USCIS office that approved your I-130 petition.

-You can write a letter to USCIS.
-But USCIS will probably not respond to your letter unless you are telling it about some sort of fraud.
-And if fraud is involved, USCIS will want to know when you found out about the fraud and whether you were involved in it.
+You can write a letter to USCIS requesting that the petition be rescinded.
+But the agency will probably not respond unless you are telling it about some sort of fraud.
+If fraud is involved, USCIS will want to know when you found out about the fraud and whether you were involved in it.

-So, proceed with caution and talk to an immigration attorney before taking action.
+Proceed with caution and talk to an immigration attorney before taking action.